 6. Communicate with others

 While you should have your own personal learning goals, study can also be a collaborative process.
-There are huge benefits to growing a network of contacts (teachers, peers and anyone else who may be interested) with which you can get in contact to discuss ideas and share views.
+There are different ways to study and huge benefits to growing a network of contacts (teachers, peers and anyone else who may be interested) with which you can get in contact to discuss ideas and share views.

 The Global Development Research Center actually lists up to 44 benefits of collaborative learning, including more developed critical thinking skills and complex thought processes.